Large anomalous Nernst and spin Nernst effects in noncollinear antiferromagnets Mn$_3X$ ($X$ = Sn, Ge, Ga): Conclusions

 \section{Conclusions}

 We have studied theoretically the ANE, a phenomenon having the same origin as the AHE, and also the SNE as well as the AHE and SHE in noncollinear antiferromagnetic Mn$_3X$ ($X$ = Sn, Ge, Ga) based on {\it ab initio} relativistic band structure calculations.
 As references, we also calculate the ANC and AHC of ferromagnetic iron as well as the SNC of platinum metal.
-Fascinatingly, the calculated ANC at room temperature (300 K) for all three alloys is huge, being 10$\sim$40 times larger than that of iron.
-Further, the calculated SNC for Mn$_3$Sn and Mn$_3$Ga is also larger, being about five times larger than that of platinum.
+Fascinatingly, the calculated ANC at room temperature (300 K) for all three alloys is large, being up to 5 times larger than that of iron.
+Further, the calculated SNC for Mn$_3$Sn and Mn$_3$Ga is also large, being as large as that of platinum.
 This suggests that these antiferromagnets would be useful materials for thermoelectronic devices and spin caloritronic devices.
 The calculated ANC of Mn$_3$Sn and iron are in reasonably good agreement with the very recent experiments\cite{Li16}.
 The calculated SNC of platinum also agree well with the very recent experiments\cite{Mey17} in both sign and magnitude.
 The calculated thermoelectric and thermomagnetic properties are analyzed in terms of the band structures as well as the energy-dependent AHC, ANC, SNC and SHC via the Mott relations.
 We hope that our interesting theoretical results would stimulate further experimental works on these noncollinear antiferromagnets.